Contacts

 3. the response by high-level dignitaries from all over the world to your hosting of the Focus on Africa session at the 2022 UN Summit on Groundwater; and,

-4. the response to the advocacy campaign that AMCOW has led for the nomination of a Special Envoy of the UN Secretary-General on Water.
+4. the response to the advocacy campaign that AMCOW has led for the nomination of a Special Envoy of the UN Secretary General on Water.

 It is thus our collective responsibility to jealously preserve this legacy and continue – under the leadership of Honourable Prof Hani Sewilam – on the growth path you have set.
+And to you Hon Eng Suleiman Adamu, AMCOW’s host Minister in Nigeria and Vice President for West Africa for the period 2021-2023.

 1. Your accessibility and enviable willingness to give freely of your time to advance AMCOW matters;